Bryan Edwards (footballer, born 1930)

 Bryan Edwards (27 October 1930 – 21 June 2016) was an English football player and manager.
 He played 518 games for Bolton Wanderers picking up an FA Cup Winners medal in 1958 and later managed Bradford City and was a coach and physiotherapist at several clubs.

-He has a beloved wife Jean Edwards, son Ian Edwards, grandson Jon Edwards, great great granddaughter Ellie Edwards and great great great grandson Kobe.
+He had a beloved wife Jean Edwards, with whom he had two sons - Ian and Steve.
+Alongside grandchildren and great grandchildren.

 Playing career

 Edwards excelled at both football and cricket and had trials for both sports, at Bolton Wanderers and Yorkshire CCC in 1947.
 He joined Bolton and signed a full-time professional contract in October 1947.
 He stayed at Burnden Park for 18 years, although his career was interrupted by two years National Service, winning an FA Cup winners medal in 1958 when Bolton defeated Manchester United 2–0.
 He made 483 league appearances and 518 in all league and cup games mostly as a wing half before later playing as a centre half retiring in 1965, aged 35.